 - 2016 Winner Overall 20x16 Competition, Winner Portrait Overall, 1st Place - Portrait Classical, 3rd Place Nouveau category

-- 2014 International Photographer of the Year plus 2 Silver Distinctions
+- 2014 Overseas Photographer of the Year - 1 Gold plus 2 Silver Distinctions

 - 2016 16x20 First Place Group scored 99 Gold with Distinction, In-Camera Artistry scored 91 Gold, 2nd Place Portrait Individual scored 95 Gold Distinction, First Half Third Place Illustrative scored 84 Silver, 2nd Half First Place Group/Families scored 90 Gold